 SUP ACP/3A3/10

-17 2.4 Service telecommunication

-A telecommunication that relates to public international telecommunications and that is exchanged among the following:

-– administrations;

-– recognized private operating agencies;

-– and the Chairman of the Administrative Council, the Secretary-General, the Deputy Secretary-General, the Directors of the International Consultative Committees, the members of the International Frequency Registration Board, other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.

 Reasons: Service telecommunication is mentioned/contained in 3 different places as follows: Provision 2.2 in the current ITRs; and section/paragraph 1 of Appendix 3 of the existing ITR; and No. 1006 of the ITU Constitution.
 ACP/3A2/34 proposed suppression of Appendix 3 and this ACP proposes suppression of Provision 2.4

 However, in order to provide a means of possible application of service telecommunications and observe the consistency with No. 1006 of the Convention, APT decided to add a new provision in Article 6 to read as follows “Member State and/or operating agency *, as the case may be, may provide service telecommunications free of charge.”